Confidence is knowing your residual disease status

 Because clonoSEQ can detect one single cancer cell among a million healthy cells (provided sufficient sample material), you and your doctor can be confident you know how much residual disease is present after each clonoSEQ test.
 Together, you and your healthcare team can keep a watchful eye on MRD trends and use them to inform important treatment decisions.

-References to “cancer” or “disease” on this webpage refer specifically to B-cell ALL and myeloma.
-References to “sample” refer to bone marrow.
+References to “cancer” or “disease” on this webpage refer specifically to myeloma, B-ALL, and CLL.
+References to “sample” refer to bone marrow or blood.
 Talk to your doctor about your options if you have another type of blood cancer and are interested in MRD testing.

 clonoSEQ is available by prescription only.
 If you have one of these types of cancer, ask your doctor if clonoSEQ is right for you.